Science-Based Weight Loss Guide: Sustainable Strategies That Work

 Exercise supports weight loss by increasing daily energy expenditure.

-However exercise alone rarely produces major weight loss.
+However, exercise alone rarely produces major weight loss.

 The best results occur when exercise is combined with proper nutrition.

-Two types of exercise are particularly effective.
+Two forms of exercise are especially effective.

 Strength Training

-Strength training preserves muscle during weight loss.
+Strength training helps preserve muscle during weight loss.

 Examples include:

-resistance training
+- resistance training

-bodyweight exercises
+- bodyweight exercises

-weight lifting
+- weight lifting

 Cardiovascular Exercise